Mallorca Sept 12 – 25 2020

 Jock & Val Macrae, Mags and I spent a great two weeks in September shadowing our plans for next year’s cruise.
 We had good weather, lovely swimming, fabulous food and we explored some interesting calas (bays).
 We know we will have a great event next year.

-We are in the process of fine-tuning some of the venues and think our plans will work well but we should limit the number of boats to 50.
-We currently have indications of interest for slightly more than 50 and deposits from 35 crews.
-The cruise is still open to new crews until registrations get up to our limit.
-Join us.
+We are in the process of fine-tuning some of the venues and think our plans will work well.
+We currently have indications of interest from about 40 and deposits from 35 crews.
+We think the limit is 50 so we are still open to new crews.
+It is an impressive fleet of member yachts and chartered yachts.
+A preliminary boat roster is posted in the attachments to the right.

 "The weather is generally pleasant and the water warm (77 degrees) in September.
 Daily temperatures are in the high 70’s low 80’s.
 Rainfall in our 2 week period over the last 2 years has averaged 0.6 in.
 (See the attached file to left)."
 This year, there was a thundershower the day we arrived and two brief showers through the week.
 A couple of unusually cloudy mornings but many great days and pleasant temperatures throughout.